aarhusstadsarkiv/digiarch/README.md

   For details on the QUERY argument, see the edit command.

 Options:
-  --tool TEXT     The tool to use for conversion.  [required] --outputs TEXT  The file extensions to generate.  [multiple; required for
+  --tool TEXT    The tool to use for conversion.  [required] --output TEXT  The output of the converter.  [required for tools other than
-                  tools other than "copy"]
+                 "copy"]
   --lock         Lock the edited files.
   --dry-run      Show changes without committing them.
   --help         Show this message and exit.
 ```

 ##### digiarch edit action extract